Louise Archer: Career in education

-In 1922 Archer became teacher and principal for a one-room segregated school in Vienna, Virginia, called the Vienna Colored School.
-Archer often transported children to school herself and worked to improve their learning experience.
+In 1922, Archer became teacher and principal for a one-room segregated school in Vienna, Virginia, known as the Vienna Colored School.
+Archer often personally transported children to school and dedicated herself to improving their learning experience.
 She organized a parent-teacher association to raise funds for supplies and a new building, which opened in 1939 with three rooms.

-In 1941, students, parents, and faculty raised $300, which paid for a music teacher, bus expenses, kitchen supplies, and the installation of electric lights.
-Archer also established one of Fairfax County, Virginia's earliest 4-H Clubs for African Americans and her students participated in garden projects to raise vegetables for lunches prepared at school.
+In 1941, students, parents, and faculty raised $300, which covered the costs of a music teacher, bus expenses, kitchen supplies, and the installation of electric lights.
+Archer also established one of Fairfax County, Virginia's earliest 4-H Clubs for African Americans, and her students participated in garden projects to grow vegetables for lunches prepared at school.

-Archer provided a high-quality education.
+Archer ensured a high-quality education.
 In addition to the academic curriculum, she taught sewing, cooking, music, and poetry to her students in fifth through seventh grades, which was then the highest level of public education available to African Americans in the county.

 Death and legacy

 In 1948, Archer died of a heart attack while visiting family in Durham, North Carolina.
 She was buried in Arlington National Cemetery.

-After Archer's death, families petitioned the county to rename the Vienna Colored School in her honor.
+Following Archer's death, families petitioned the county to rename the Vienna Colored School in her honor.
 The school was renamed Louise Archer Elementary School in 1950.
 She is remembered for her "tireless efforts to improve the opportunities for her students in the 1920s and '30s".